hasan6uwm/First_Repository/README.md

 # First_Repository
-This is my firt repository for Github
+This is my first repository for Github
+This is the second line